marianafpereira/DevOps-23-24-JPE-1231845/README.md

 #### 5. # V1.3.0

-In this part of the project, we are extending the functionality of the Employee Management System by adding a new field, email, to the Employee entity.
+In this part of the project, we are extending the functionality of the Employee Management System by adding a new field, email, to the Employee entity and ensuring that the server only accepts Employees with valid email addresses.
 Here's a detailed explanation of each step:
-1. The first step is to create two issues on GitHub for adding the email field and email-field branch.
-This issue will help track the progress of this feature and link the changes to this specific task.
-2. Next, a new branch is created to work on this feature.
-This can be done either through the command line using the git checkout -b email-field command or through the IDE.
+1. Create a new branch for the bug fix.
+This can be done either through the command line using the git checkout -b fix-invalid-email command or through the IDE.
 Creating a new branch for each feature or task helps keep the work organized and isolated from other tasks.
-3. Once the new branch is created, the email field is added to the Employee entity.
+2. Once the new branch is created, modify the Employee entity to include validation for the email field.
 This involves modifying the Employee.java file in the src/main/java/com/greglturnquist/payroll directory and adding the necessary code for the new field.
-4. After adding the email field, unit tests are created to ensure the correct functionality of this new field.
+3. After adding the email validation, create unit tests to ensure the correct functionality of this new field.
 These tests are added to the EmployeeTest.java file in the src/test/java/com/greglturnquist/payroll directory.
-5. With the new field added and the unit tests created, the next step is to merge the changes from the email-field branch into the master branch.
-This can be done either through the IDE or using the command line with the git checkout master and git merge email-field commands.
+4. With the new field added and the unit tests created, the next step is to merge the changes from the fix-invalid-email branch into the master branch.
+This can be done either through the IDE or using the command line with the git checkout master and git merge fix-invalid-email commands.
-6. After merging the changes, they are committed to the local Git repository using the git commit -m "[Feature] #IssueNumber Added email field and unit tests" command.
+5. After merging the changes, they are committed to the local Git repository using the git commit -m "[Fix] #IssueNumber Fixed invalid email entries" command.
 This command creates a new commit with a message indicating what changes were made.
 The #IssueNumber in the commit message links the commit to the corresponding GitHub issue.
-7. The changes are then pushed to the remote Git repository using the git push origin master command.
+6. The changes are then pushed to the remote Git repository using the git push origin master command.
 This command pushes the commits to the master branch of the remote repository.
-8. A new tag named v1.3.0 is created using the git tag v1.3.0 command.
-This command creates a new tag that marks the point in the repository's history where the email field was added.
+7. A new tag named v1.3.1 is created using the git tag v1.3.1 command.
+This command creates a new tag that marks the point in the repository's history where the email validation was added.
-9. The v1.3.0 tag is then pushed to the remote Git repository using the git push origin v1.3.0 command.
-This command pushes the v1.3.0 tag to the remote repository.
+8. The v1.3.1 tag is then pushed to the remote Git repository using the git push origin v1.3.1 command.
+This command pushes the v1.3.1 tag to the remote repository.
-10. Finally, the GitHub issue created for the email field is closed.
+9. Finally, the GitHub issue created for the email validation is closed.
 This indicates that the task associated with the issue has been completed.

-These steps extend the functionality of the Employee Management System by adding a new email field to the Employee entity and creating unit tests for this new field.
+These steps extend the functionality of the Employee Management System by adding email validation to the Employee entity and creating unit tests for this new field.
 They also demonstrate the use of Git for version control, including creating branches, merging changes, committing changes, pushing commits to a remote repository, and creating and pushing tags.

-#### Steps:
+##### Steps:
 1. I created 2 issues to add the email field and the email-field branch to the project
 2. To create a new branch there are 2 options: one using the command line with the following command
 ```bash